 Life and Life Benefactor Membership

-Purpose: A Life or Life Benefactor Membership shall be a one-time payment to RVGS to provide long-term financial stability to the organization through the endowment fund or other fund(s) as stipulated by the donor.
+A Life or Life Benefactor Membership shall be a one-time payment to the Society to provide long-term financial stability to the organization through the endowment fund or other fund(s) as stipulated by the donor.

-Conditions: Life and Life Benefactor memberships shall be available to an individual of any age.
+Life and Life Benefactor memberships shall be available to an individual of any age.
 The payment is non-refundable and non-transferable.

 Annual dues and Life Memberships shall be set by the Board and approved by a vote of the membership.